-In the meantime, I have a simple and delicious side dish to help you get through the winter doldrums.
 A lot of people tell me they tend to eat the same vegetable side dish night after night – usually steamed green beans or broccoli.
 While delicious, I always recommend eating a variety of foods all year long for maximum nutrition and health benefits.

 Your fork is waiting.

-- 2 sweet potatoes peeled and cubed
+- 2 medium sweet potatoes (peeled and cubed)

-- 1 medium onion diced red or yellow
+- 1 medium onion (diced red or yellow)

 - 2 tablespoons balsamic vinegar

-- 2 tablespoons olive oil
+- 2 tablespoons extra virgin olive oil

 - 1 teaspoon salt

-- 1/2 teaspoon pepper
+- ½ teaspoon pepper

-- minced fresh herbs for garnish (i.e. chives,parsley, etc.) – optional
+- minced fresh herbs for garnish ((i.e. chives,parsley, etc.) – optional)

-Pre-heat oven to 400 degrees and line a baking sheet with foil.
+- Pre-heat oven to 400 degrees and line a baking sheet with foil.
 Spray foil with cooking spray and set aside.

-Place chopped veggies (sweet potatoes, cauliflower and onion) in a large resealable plastic bag and drizzle with balsamic vinegar, olive oil, salt and pepper.
+- Place chopped veggies (sweet potatoes, cauliflower and onion) in a large resealable plastic bag and drizzle with balsamic vinegar, olive oil, salt and pepper.
 Seal tightly and shake well until vegetables are evenly coated.

-Spread vegetables in an even layer on a baking sheet and roast until lightly browned and caramelized, 20-25 minutes.
+- Spread vegetables in an even layer on a baking sheet and roast until lightly browned and caramelized, 20-25 minutes.